Native Plant Nursery

 - Eligibility of the applicant

-- How well the project meets the goals of the Plant Grants Program
+- How well the project meets the goals of the program

 - Audience served (with underserved populations taking priority)

-Grantees must sign a grant agreement with the Preserve agreeing to certain conditions, including the maintenance of the project area after completion, commitment to installing a project sign (included with grant), educating the public on the nature of the project and submitting a final report with photographs.
+Grantees must sign a grant agreement with the Preserve, agreeing to certain conditions, including the maintenance of the project area after completion, willingness to install a project sign (provided by the Preserve), educating the public on the nature of the project and submitting a report on the project with before and after photographs.